OMS1996/Carla_The_RL_Self-Driving-Car/README.md

-# Carla the Reinforcement Self-Driving-Car (Version Morra)
+# Carla the Reinforcement Self-Driving-Car (Version Morra).
 <p>In this project I aim to create a self-driving car that uses a reinforcement learning approach to navigate in an open-source simulator for autonomous driving research called Carla.
 The data that the car will use as to guide its decision is image data in the `RGB` format and `collision` data.
 For more information about carla please visit the following Links:</p>

 - https://carla.org/